ronaldbosma/code-analyses-tools/README.md

 Has features
 1. Checking which project files in a certain folder are not linked in a specific solution file.
 1. Extracting the target frameworks of each project in a folder (and subfolders), and writing the result to a CSV.
 1. Extracting the package references of each project in a folder (and subfolders), and writing the result to a CSV.
+   - Will look for `PackageReference` elements in a `(*.csproj|*.vbproj)` file.
+Can handle package references with the version as an attribute and as an element.
+   - Will look for packages in `package.config` files that are in the same folder as a `(*.csproj|*.vbproj)`
-Will also list all unique combinations of package id and version in a separate CSV.
+   - Will also list all unique combinations of package id and version in a separate CSV.

 ## StrykerReportMerger